0davidog/PazuzuPizza/README.md

 ### View Pizza Recipe

 Selecting option 5 displays a chosen pizza recipe for the user.
 Staff members can use this function to remind themselves what the standard is when creating pizzas, thus helping to create consistency in the pizzas produced by different colleagues.
 Users are asked first to select the size of pizza they wish to view the recipe for.
 This is simply to reduce the size of the list and make it easy for the user to see the options within the limited view space.
-To choose the user must input either 's' or 'l' in lower case letters.
+To choose, the user must input either 's' or 'l' in lower case letters.

 ![deployed-screen-15](https://github.com/0davidog/PazuzuPizza/assets/135815736/e600ecb8-515f-4a3e-9aaf-785243900ae7)